10 Best Inner Chest Exercises To Build Mass

 How To Do

-2. Bring the plates to the centre line of your chest, extend your arms forward and slightly upward.
+2. Bring the plates to the center line of your chest and extend your arms forward and slightly upward.

 3. Contract your chest as hard as possible.
 Maintain tension on the inner and upper chest.